-Sell your dental practice successfully with these 5 tips
+How to sell your dental practice successfully with these 5 tips

-A practice with incomplete or poorly drafted accounts is bound to raise questions for any potential buyer and their accountant.
-This may well cause delays and additional costs during the due diligence stage of the sale.
+A practice with incomplete or poorly drafted accounts is bound to raise questions for any potential buyer and their accountant, which may cause delays and additional costs during the due diligence stage of the sale.
 Poorly drafted accounts can also create issues for the buyer when seeking to obtain finance.

-- Essential improvements
+2. Essential improvements

 Get professional help early.
-By seeking advice on valuation and compliance at the outset, you are more likely to save money in the long run.
-Identify lawyers, accountants and brokers that have experience in similar transactions.
+By seeking advice on valuation and compliance at the outset, you are more likely to save money and hassle in the long run.
+Identify lawyers, accountants and brokers who have experience in similar transactions.

-- Consider all offers
+4. Consider all offers

-Whilst a large corporation may offer you less money, they will likely have the resources to fulfil any offer they make to buy, and to do it quickly.
+Whilst a large corporation may offer you less money, they will likely have the resources to fulfil any offer they make to buy and to do it quickly.
 Your friend and associate may have the will, but simply not the way to move forward with the sale.

 It is likely that any purchaser will ask you to remain at the practice for a period of time to ensure a frictionless transition.
 Have in mind exactly what you are and are not willing to agree to.
 Don’t agree to remain at work for the sake of a quick sale if, for example, you intend to retire weeks later.

-- Set Heads of Terms
+5. Set Heads of Terms

-Usually, the buyer’s solicitors will draft the Heads of Terms, but there may be occasions where these are done by the broker or agent.
-Make sure that the document is clear and accurate, and always ask you lawyer to review it before signing.
+Usually, the buyer’s solicitors will draft the Heads of Terms, but there may be occasions where the broker or agent does these.
+Ensure the document is clear and accurate, and always ask your lawyer to review it before signing.